kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 rejecting/adopting it.

 Codefresh not only has Docker support, it actually requires Docker as part of the build process.
-The service expects your Git repository to have a Dockerfile or it prompts to create one.
+The service expects your Git repository to have a Dockerfile, otherwise it will prompt you to create one.
 There is no other way around it.
 It supports both GitHub and Bitbucket.

-Once you have a Dockerfile everything is very straightforward.
+Once you have a Dockerfile, everything is very straightforward.
 You can monitor builds, create compositions (a.k.a.
 Docker compose), manage your Docker images and even launch your Docker images in "environments" so that your colleagues can see your application.

 ![Codefresh builds](../../assets/ci-comparison/codefresh/builds.png)

-There is no form of build system autodetection (there couldn't be actually as they cannot imagne what your Dockerfile should contain).
+There is no form of build system autodetection (there couldn't be actually as they cannot imagine what your Dockerfile should contain).
 I added Dockerfiles in both of my sample projects and attempted to use them in Codefresh.
 I failed miserably.
 I couldn't understand what I was doing wrong until I saw what Dockerfile format Codefresh suggested for Java applications.